nathmota/funda-analysis/docs/index.md

 ### Transformation

-The processed data CSV file is loaded, and techniques such as type adjustment, column splitting and renaming, and creating columns with value ranges are applied in the Power Query editor.
+The processed data CSV file is loaded, and techniques such as ty pe adjustment, column splitting and renaming, and creating columns with value ranges are applied in the Power Query editor.

 ![Applied steps](figures/applied_steps2.png)